 A good folate intake (which avocados are rich in) has been shown to protect against some cancers including stomach, colon, cervical, and pancreatic.

 Avocado’s may also play a role in anti-cancer treatments and some research suggests that the phytochemicals they contain can help inhibit the growth of cancerous and precancerous cells.
-Not only that, but these same phytochemicals may encourage proliferation of lymphocytes, which are the immune system cells that help protect us from disease and illness – therefore they’re a great immune booster too!
+These same phytochemicals may also encourage proliferation of lymphocytes, which are the immune system cells that help protect us from disease and illness – therefore they’re a great immune booster too!

 8. EASES DEPRESSION AND ANXIETY

 Omega 3 Fatty Acids Feed the Brain:

 As avocados contain high levels of omega 3 fatty acid’s AND help control blood sugar, it goes without saying that this gives them a double whammy of protection against depression and anxiety.